GC-API for Reader Studies

 You can retrieve only your answers or all answers for that reader study (if you are editor for that reader study) with the following code:

-If you would like to get the answers per case, you can use the following code snippet.
-A case is defined by the images for that case, you can
+If you would like to get the answers per display set, you can use the following code snippet.

 )